FERTILISER, HERBICIDE AND PESTICIDE USE

 Use of fertilisers

 The group seeks to optimise the quantity of organic and inorganic fertiliser that it applies and supplements inorganic applications with organic fertiliser so as to maximise the use of the empty fruit bunches (EFB) discarded by the mills.
-The application of EFB for mulching provides the palms with organic matter that helps to retain ground moisture which is important during dry weather periods and also helps to minimise the application of inorganic fertiliser.
+The application of EFB for mulching provides the soil with organic matter that helps to improve soil structure, improving the retention and availability of moisture and nutrients for the palms.
+This is particularly important during dry weather and helps to reduce the requirements for inorganic fertilisers.

 Use of pesticides

 When an outbreak does occur, chemical intervention may be necessary, but chemicals are only used to control pests as a last resort.
 REA has an early warning system in place to ensure that pests are detected and action taken before a problem escalates.
-Two harvesters in each division are tasked with monitoring the oil palms for any sign of pest damage.
-If signs of a pest outbreak are detected, the group’s research audit team conducts a thorough pest census immediately to identify the species involved, the scale of the outbreak and the treatment required.
+The harvesting teams in each division are tasked with monitoring the oil palms for any sign of pest damage.
+If signs of a pest outbreak are detected, the group’s agronomy team conducts a thorough pest census immediately to identify the species involved, the scale of the outbreak and the treatment required.
 Wherever possible mechanical or natural means are used to halt a pest outbreak and mitigate damage to the oil palms.
-Since 2005, REA has only experienced a few minor pest outbreaks, all of which have been successfully controlled by removing the affected area of the plant.
+Since 2005, REA has only experienced a few minor pest outbreaks, all of which have been successfully controlled by targeted response commensurate with the level of the outbreak.